 Employers subject to the Commuter Benefits Program must comply with its requirements.
-The Air District and MTC will focus on providing information and assistance to help employers understand the Program and comply with its requirements.
-However, the Air District does have authority to enforce its regulations, including the Commuter Benefits Program (Regulation 14, Rule 1) pursuant to the California Health & Safety Code.
+The Air District and MTC provide information and assistance to help employers understand the Program and comply with its requirements.
+In addition, the Air District has authority to enforce its regulations, including the Commuter Benefits Program (Regulation 14, Rule 1) pursuant to the California Health & Safety Code.
 The Air District enforcement program typically utilizes a cooperative working relationship with the regulated entities, in conjunction with graduated levels of enforcement actions, in order to maintain compliance with air quality regulations.
 In most cases, an enforcement action can be settled by taking prompt corrective actions and paying a monetary penalty.
 Click here for the Air District's May 2018 Compliance Advisory regarding Commuter Benefits Regulation.